Stability Analysis in N dimensional Gravitational collapse with equation of state: Introduction

-Introduction of equation of state has importance as it makes the collapsing models physically more relevant.
+It is relevant to introduce equation of state as it makes the collapsing models physically more relevant and crystallizes the methodology used in the analysis to bring forth the outcomes.
 Does the linear equation of state $p = k \rho$ stimulates the outcome of NS/BH phases as end state of gravitational collapse?
 We investigate this question through analysis of field equations of N-dimensional gravitational collapse with linear equation of state in section 2.
 The study of radial null geodesics in $N$ dimensions is carried out in section 3.
-In section 4, we analyze the condition of existence of naked singularity to prove our assertion mentioned above by using existence theory of first order ordinary differential equations \cite{Ave}.
-Thereafter, in section 5, we prove openness of initial data set and then we discuss genericity of this set in section 5.1
+In section 4, we analyze the condition of existence of naked singularity to prove our assertion that the NS developed from certain initial data set is a stable one by using existence theory of first order ordinary differential equations \cite{Ave}.
+Thereafter, in section 5, we prove openness of initial data set ensuring the stability of occurrence of NS with respect to initial data.
+Finally, we comment on genericity of this set.